 Clean those solar panels

 Safe extension ladder extended at least one metre above the gutters.

-For the solar panels a mop of sorts is most useful, firstly with a bucket of soapy water and then sponge down with clean.
+For the solar panels a mop of sorts is most useful, firstly with a bucket of soapy water and then a sponge.
 Use the residue from the washing machine; waste not, want not.
 Some scrubbing will be necessary where the hadedas have left their contemptuous download on our feeble attempts to save money and the environment.

-For the solar tubes it’s best on hands and knees with an old cloth; again soapy and clean water.
+For the solar tubes it’s best on hands and knees with an old cloth; first soapy and then clean water.
 It is not difficult but tiresome.

-And then if you are harvesting rainwater the gutters need to be cleaned to remove all the autumn leaves and general crud.
-A two-litre milk jug cut in half helps, and then rinse them out with a hose; it’s not wasted, ending up in the sump from which it can used in the garden.
-Then you have a quality that makes it potable.
+And then if you are harvesting the rain the gutters need to be cleaned to remove all the autumn leaves and general crud.
+A two-litre milk jug cut in half helps, and then rinse them out with a hose; it’s not wasted, ending up in the sump from which it can be used in the garden.
+Then you have water quality that makes it potable.

-At least every second year, just before the spring rains begin, the reservoir must be drained and thoroughly cleaned.
-That is a big job but as we anxiously watch Day Zero now approaching in Gqe-be-rha we know that our turn may be just around the corner.
-The once City of Choice does not rank well in the Blue Drop report.
+At least every second year, just before the rains begin, the reservoir must be drained and thoroughly cleaned.
+That is a big job but as we anxiously watch Day Zero now approaching in Gqeberha we know that our turn may be just around the corner.
+The City of Choice does not rank well in the Blue Drop report; stone last.

-We go to all this trouble, making ourselves resilient in the face of these impending crises, not only for own sanity but also, more importantly, to preserve Mother Earth for our children and their offspring.
-You must clean those solar panels and vacuum tubes though.
+We go to all this trouble, making ourselves resilient in the face of these impending crises, not only for own sanity but also, more importantly to preserve Mother Earth for our children and their offspring.
+You must clean those solar panels and vacuum tubes thoroughly if you want clean water and plenty of electricity.

+Clean those solar panels